-- Provide orientation of the motor home, its systems, components and their operation (including a test drive).
-Request that you read all motorized warranty information and explain any provision not clearly understood.
-Complete and return the Warranty Registration and Customer Delivery form and the chassis manufacturer's Chassis Manufacturer's Delayed Warranty Start form to activate the applicable warranty coverage (mileage and date of purchase must - to activate the applicable warranty coverage (mileage and date of purchase must be included on both forms).
-Retain copies of these forms in the motor home for any required warranty coverage as needed at home or while traveling.

-Ensure that you receive a complete Owner's Portfolio and review the individual - Ensure that you receive a complete Owner's Portfolio and review the individual manufacturer's limited warranty provisions with you.
+- □ Provide orientation of the motor home, its systems, components and their operation (including a test drive).
+Request that you read all motorized warranty information and explain any provision not clearly understood. - □ Complete and return the Warranty Registration and Customer Delivery form and the chassis manufacturer's Chassis Manufacturer's Delayed Warranty Start form to activate the applicable warranty coverage (mileage and date of purchase must be included on both forms).
+Retain copies of these forms in the motor home for any required warranty coverage as needed at home or while traveling. - □ Ensure that you receive a complete Owner's Portfolio and review the individual manufacturer's limited warranty provisions with you.
 The dealer can assist in completing these forms and in locating any required component model or serial numbers.